How To Read People Around You When You’re Bored

 People will reveal their identities for everyone to see, that they’re hip, cosmopolitan, or sophisticated.

-Another indicator are tattoos signifying how radical they’re identity is, this in a more distinct manner.
-They’ll honor someone or something, their personal brand on permanent ink.
+A more permanent indicator are tattoos signifying how radical their identity is, in a more distinct manner.
+They’ll honour someone or something, their personal brand permanently on their skin.

 A tattoo is an eternal stamp on the body, meaning they’re serious about their stand or uniqueness.